sinak/sinak.github.com/_posts/2014-06-23-statement-on-unlocking.md

 excerpt:
 ---

 It's been well over a year since I started advocating for a bill to reverse the Librarian of Congress's decision to remove a DMCA anti-circumvention exemption for cellphone unlocking.
-Efforts stalled in February after pressure from the CTIA resulted in a last-minute change to the bill that was passed in the House.
-Thankfully, that change has now been reverted in a new Senate version, and should be adopted in the final bill.
-Here's a statement by Kyle Wiens and I:
+[Efforts stalled](/opposing-hr1123) in February after pressure from the CTIA resulted in a last-minute change to the bill that was passed in the House, and the coalition of groups advocating for the bill to pass were forced to withdraw support.

-### Statement on the Senate Judiciary’s introduction of amended unlocking bill
+Thankfully, that change has now been reverted in a new Senate version, and will (fingers crossed) be adopted in the final bill.

+Here's a longer statement by Kyle Wiens and I:

+### Statement by Kyle and I

 We’ve got an exciting unlocking update, and one that restores — at least a little bit — our faith in democracy.